 asContextElement

 Wraps ThreadLocal into ThreadContextElement.
-The resulting ThreadContextElement maintains the given value of the given ThreadLocal for coroutine regardless of the actual thread its is resumed on.
-By default ThreadLocal.get is used as a value for the thread-local variable, but it can be overridden with value parameter.
-Beware that context element does not track modifications of the thread-local and accessing thread-local from coroutine without the corresponding context element returns undefined value.
+The resulting ThreadContextElement maintains the given value of the given ThreadLocal for a coroutine regardless of the actual thread it is resumed on.
+By default ThreadLocal.get is used as a value for the thread-local variable, but it can be overridden with the value parameter.
+Beware that the context element does not track modifications of the thread-local and accessing thread-local from a coroutine without the corresponding context element returns an undefined value.
 See the examples for a detailed description.

 Example usage: